jorge-ramirez-upm/RepTate/RepTate/docs/source/manual/Theories/React/MetalloceneCSTR.rst

 reaction scheme given by Read and Soares (`Macromolecules 36, 10037-10051 (2003) <https://doi.org/10.1021/ma030354l>`_).
-That paper presented some analytical and semi-analytical derviations of molecular weight distributions for the case of two metallocene catalysts.
-The present algorithm is a Monte Carlo algorithm for simulating the case of up to 10 catalysts.
+That paper presented some analytical and semi-analytical derivations of molecular weight distributions for the case of two metallocene catalysts.
+The present algorithm is a Monte Carlo algorithm for simulating the case multiple catalysts.
 Note that some catalysts behave non-ideally, giving broad molecular weight distributions.
 These will need to be modelled as a combination of several catalysts with different rate parameters.